Managing your money

 It's important to remember that most students receive their funding in fairly large instalments, normally at the start of every term.
 So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment comes through.
 This is why budgeting is so important.

-First, you need to establish the total income that is available to you.
+First, you'll want to establish the total income that is available to you.
 This might be a combination of your student loan, any scholarships that you receive, contributions from family members or sponsors and wages from part-time work.
 You can learn more about all of these sources of income through our funding pages

 Once you know how much you have coming in, you will need to work out how much money you are likely to have left over after you've covered the essentials like rent, utilities and food.
 This will give you an idea of how much you can put aside for socialising and life's little luxuries.
-We have produced a budget planner to help you do this (PDF - 1,413KB).
-For an accessible, non-PDF version please use the Word document of the front section of the planner (Word - 70KB), in conjunction with our calculations spreadsheet (Excel - 21KB).
+Check out the Guild of Students Budget Planner to help you do this.

 Our top tips